 In the years leading up to the Immigration Act of 1924, the U.S. set general immigration quotas for foreign-born persons of each nationality that resided in the country.
 Through the Emergency Quota Act of 1921, the government restricted immigration to 3 percent of the population as of 1910.

 Refers to a region of Central America that includes Guatemala, Honduras, and El Salvador—all countries with high rates of violent crime that drive high rates of emigration.
-Though migrants from these countries make up less than 10 percent of those who seek asylum in the U.S., many have traveled in large groups, or “caravans,” for safety, eliciting disdain from President Trump.
+Though migrants from these countries make up less than 10 percent of those who seek asylum in the U.S., they have sometimes drawn wide attention by traveling in large groups, or “caravans,” for safety.

 Announced in September 1994, this federal law enforcement program was established in the wake of NAFTA.
 It provided funding for Border Patrol to hire more agents and began the radical transformation of the size of that agency from roughly 4,000 agents to present-day levels of approximately 20,000.
 The operation also provided funding to build barriers along the southern border and to improve security technology to help stop illegal crossings.
 Most of these efforts focused on the San Diego sector, which then saw the greatest number of illegal crossings into the US.

 REAL ID Act of 2005